Space, The Next Mining Frontier

 When inspecting the belt drive in an underground mine, conduct weekly inspections of electrical and gas hazards, perform required weekly fire suppression checks, and make sure industrial-grade signs and labels have the correct information and pictograms on them.
 A manager should also ensure employees are using safe practices during jobs such as flame cutting and welding, with machine safety instructions in place, following tips from the Mine Safety and Health Administration.
 Respiratory protection signage can easily indicate where breathing apparatuses are stored.
 Check to make sure equipment such as draglines, power shovels, large trucks, bucket wheel excavators, and conveyors have the labels needed for safety.
 Employers may also use prismatic reflective tape to increase visibility, improve wayfinding, and communicate hazards in low-light situations.

 Stay in Step with Safety

-Graphic Products is a global leader in industrial safety communication, resources, and materials.
-The innovative solutions help keep opencast and underground mining management in step with the labels and signs they need for smooth operations.
+Our innovative solutions help keep opencast and underground mining management in step with the labels and signs they need for smooth operations.
 Enhance employee productivity, increase efficiency, and foster cooperation among mining employees with the complimentary Best Practice Guide to Continuous Improvement for the Mining Industry.
 Amplify visual communication on the job site with an industrial label and sign printer that can keep up with safety and compliance needs, such as the portable DuraLabel Toro label and sign printer.
 Whether you work in a wet, dirty, or oily environment, the tough Toro is ready to work anywhere you are with label supplies built to endure nearly any surface.
-Graphic Products also carries an extensive selection of LO/TO devices, kits, tags, accessories, and more.
-Call 888-326-9244.